jkueny/debrisdisk_freeform_fit_and_plot/README.md

 ## Quick Start

+You must supply your own PSF images which are assumed to have already been registered and square.
 The pipeline has three discrete steps.
-Run them in order:
+Run them in order: (1) ff_klip, (2) ff_setup, and (3) ff_optimize.

 ```mermaid
 flowchart LR